maxpower24/shizen-os/README.md

 # shizen-os
+If you're not me you can stop reading through my crappy little arch project.
+This is only public so I can access the files easily during install.

 ## Drive Preperation
 Below are manual steps required to format and cryptographically erase data.
 Should only need to be done once on a device if I don't remove encryption.